Post Category: News and Economic Reports

 Post Category: Monthly Reports

-In January the Teranet–National Bank National Composite House Price Index™ was down 0.1% from the previous month, a second consecutive monthly decrease.
-A January decline has happened only three times in 17 years.
-For the first time in 11 months, prices were down on the month in seven of the 11 metropolitan markets surveyed: Montreal […]
+In May, the Teranet–National Bank National Composite House Price Index™ was up 1.8% from the previous month, the largest May increase since 2008.
+For the first time since June 2013, prices were up on the month in all of the 11 metropolitan markets surveyed.
+Gains exceeded that of the countrywide index in four of those […]

 Post Category: News and Economic Reports

-Economic News – Canada: House prices up 6.2% in 2015, with quite a regional contrast
+Economic News – Canada: House prices up 1.8% in May

 Read Research Report